mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 This PR was my first PR in the coding period. `FindOnWebMenu` helps users to find related track properties on various online music databases.

+In this PR, I had the chance to get to know the code base and got familiar with the QT.
+I also used the git command rebase for the first time, that was difficult at those days, but right now I am more experienced with the git commands.

 ---

 [mixxx#4836](https://github.com/mixxxdj/mixxx/pull/4836)